Funded Early Education and childcare

 • has left care - a child who has left care under adoption, special guardianship order or child arrangement order

-Or if the family have no recourse to public funds (NRPF) and the families annual household income is no higher £26,500 for families with one child or £30,600 for families with two or more children.
+• have no recourse to public funds (NRPF) and your yearly household income is no higher £26,500 for families with one child or £30,600 for families with two or more children.

 When to apply and when the hours start